opendistro-for-elasticsearch/sql/docs/user/dql/complex.rst

 	POST /_opendistro/_sql
 	{
+	  "query" : """
+		SELECT
+		 a.account_number, a.firstname, a.lastname,
+		 e.id, e.name
-	  "query" : "SELECT  a.account_number, a.firstname, a.lastname,  e.id, e.name FROM accounts a JOIN employees_nested e  ON a.account_number = e.id "
+		FROM accounts a
+		JOIN employees_nested e
+		 ON a.account_number = e.id
+		"""
 	}

 Explain::